Can You Mix Batteries in a Golf Cart? (Explained)

 Expiration Dates

 By the way, always look at the expiry date before throwing them in the battery compartment.
-Make sure that units in a battery pack will all expire around the same time.
+Ensure that units in a battery pack will expire around the same time.

-Some dodgy outlets create their own battery packs and, of course, “forget” to tell you.
+Some dodgy outlets create their own battery packs and “forget” to tell you.

 Unfortunately, what they do is not against the law, so it is up to you to do your own due diligence.

-Knowing when it is time to replace soon to be dead batteries in your golf cart will help ensure the cart runs effectively and safely.
+Knowing when to replace soon-to-be dead batteries in your golf cart will help ensure the cart runs effectively and safely.

-- Batteries with physical issues, like bulging or leakage, must be replaced as soon as possible, no questions asked.
-Batteries in this condition can cause leaks or arbitrary discharges that can endanger your safety if you continue using them.
+• Batteries with physical issues, like bulging or leakage, must be replaced as soon as possible, no questions asked.
+Storms in this condition can cause leaks or arbitrary discharges that can endanger your safety if you continue using them.

 Should you replace all your batteries simultaneously?

 Some people think it’s a myth propagated by greedy salespeople trying to sell more expensive options, but I assure you it’s not.
-When you live the life of luxury with your own cart, you will have to deal with the maintenance costs involved.
+When you live a life of luxury with your cart, you will have to deal with the maintenance costs involved.

-The best thing for you to do now is to check out my HUGE golf cart checklist.
-It goes through everything you need to know about caring for each part of your cart and making sure it lasts as long as possible.
+The best thing you can do now is check out my HUGE golf cart checklist.
+It goes through everything you need to know about caring for each part of your cart and ensuring it lasts as long as possible.

 Click here to check out the maintenance checklist!